 "We believe Congress should repeal IPAB, just as we believe we ought to repeal the entire healthcare law … We hope establishing this board never becomes a reality, which is why full repeal of the Affordable Care Act remains our goal," wrote John Boehner (R-Ohio) and Senate Majority Leader Mitch McConnell (R-Ky.) in a letter to Obama, Healthwatch reported.

 Meanwhile, the House plans to vote again next week to repeal the 2010 healthcare reform law, according to The Washington Post.

 House Majority Leader Eric L. Cantor (R-Va.) announced on Twitter Wednesday that he will schedule a House vote next week on the full repeal of the law.
 The vote will allow GOP freshmen lawmakers an opportunity to vote on the issue, according to the Post.

 "It just keeps getting worse.
-I am scheduling a vote for next week on the full repeal of #Obamacare," he tweeted.
+I am scheduling a vote for next week on the full repeal of

 Next week's vote will be somewhere between the 33rd or 37th attempt to repeal all of part of the law since it was passed in 2010, according to the Post.
 The article notes the count is disputed because Republican House and Senate lawmakers have tried various legislative maneuvers--procedural moves and budgeting provisions--to undo the law.